 Bonnie joined Ark Media to work on Makers: Women Who Make America after six years as a theatrical writer/director/puppeteer.
-Documentary film has challenged her to think about storytelling in refreshing new ways, especially working on the very real subject of Cancer: The Emperor of All Maladies.
+Documentary film has challenged her to think about storytelling in refreshing new ways, especially working on the very real subject of The Story of Cancer: The Emperor of All Maladies.
 She is honored to have the opportunity to work on this groundbreaking project.
 Bonnie is a native of the Pacific Northwest, an alumna of Sarah Lawrence College, and continues to write and direct narrative film.

 Brittany Clemons joined Ark Media in 2012 for the Peabody Award-winning series Many Rivers to Cross.
 She has since worked on the second season of Finding Your Roots with Henry Louis Gates, Jr. and is currently an associate producer on the third season.
 Brittany previously worked in Washington, D.C. as an associate producer on the Peabody Award-winning documentary series 180 Days: A Year inside an American High School.
 After Brittany graduated from Howard University in 2010, she worked as a Public Media Corps Fellow for the National Black Programming Consortium.
 During her fellowship, she assisted with the implementation of various digital engagement models and developed a Digital Media Arts program offering digital production and literacy training at two under-performing District of Columbia high schools.
 She looks forward to her next journey with Ark Media on the second season of Finding Your Roots.